ginobilinie/codeBook/README.md

 206. flipMatchVoyage.cpp: preorder traverse.
 Observation: 1. if root node is not same with the current node in voyage, then we cannot match the voyage via the swap; 2. if root->val is the same with current node in voyage, then we check if left node is same with current node's next one (currInd++), if not, let's swap.

+207. prisonAfterNDays.cpp: There are 8 prison cells in a row, and each cell is either occupied or vacant...
+Given the initial state of the prison, return the state of the prison after N days (and N such changes described above.).
+This is a very interesting problem.
+We have to notice that there are only 6 cells can be changes, so totally 64 possible changes, so if N>64, there must be a circle, so we can do simulation in the first 64 iterations, and find the circleStart and circleEnd, and then we can know where is the circle length.
+With simple mod operation, we can easily get the answer.

 # old
 for fun, forever